Our goal is to develop innovative therapies to help patients

 PhD in pharmacology and toxicology), Mikael Thomson has worked in the pharmaceutical area for close to 20 years, and comes with a broad background from drug development, extending from preclinical development through phase 2 clinical work, having worked with both large pharma and biotech start-ups in the Nordic region.
 He is a member of several pharmaceutical societies and has authored or co-authored more than 50 publications/abstracts related to early drug development as well co-author of several patents.

-Karina S. Prestegård has a Master of Science in Biology (University of Bergen) is now doing an Industrial PhD on PKU, focusing on enzyme destabilization and degradation.
-She has several years of experience from working with transgenic mouse models, and is in charge of maintaining our mouse colonies as well as planning and executing the in vivo experiments.
+Karina S. Prestegård has a Master of Science in Biology and PhD in Biomedicine from the University of Bergen.
+She has several years of experience from working with transgenic mouse models, and is in charge of planning and executing the in vivo experiments.

 Altanchimeg Altankhuyag; Researcher